Trimble-tech/lilug-meetings/2025/(07)July-2025/7_8_2025_meeting_notes.md

 - If the capitalization of the cryptocurrency is low, less money is needed to devalue the currency.

 **Possible mitigations:**
-- Stick to more mainstream currencies
+- Stick to more mainstream currencies.
 - It might be possible to use bots or algorithms to automate fraud detection.